davidefiocco/davidefiocco.github.io/_presentations/streamlit-fastapi-ml-serving.md

 --

-### Streamlit features
+### streamlit features

-- Design of simple UIs with low code
+- Design of simple UIs concisely
-- Intuitive
+- Intuitive to use
+- 10k+ starts on GitHub
 - For comparisons, check https://plotly.com/comparing-dash-shiny-streamlit/

 ---